Robinhood Markets

 Robinhood Markets, Inc. is an American financial services company based in Menlo Park, California.
-It provides an electronic trading platform that facilitates trades of stocks, exchange-traded funds, options, index options, futures contracts, outcomes on prediction markets, and cryptocurrency.
-It also offers cryptocurrency wallets, wealth management, credit cards and other banking services, some in partnership with banks insured by the FDIC, as well as a news website, Sherwood.News.
-The company's revenue comes from payment for order flow and commissions on options (27% of Q2 2025 revenues), cryptocurrency (16% of Q2 2025 revenues), equities (7% of Q2 2025 revenues), and other products such as futures and event contracts (5% of Q2 2025 revenues); net interest income (primarily from margin lending, interest earned on corporate and customer cash balances, securities lending, and credit cards; 36% of Q2 2025 revenues), and other sources (subscription fees and advertising revenue on Sherwood.News; 9% of Q2 2025 revenues).
-The company has 27.4 million funded customers and $279 billion in assets under custody.
-Its platform is available in the U.S., the UK, and, for trading cryptocurrency and tokenized stocks and ETFs only, in the European Union.
-Approximately 2 billion option contracts are traded annually on the Robinhood platform.
+It provides an electronic trading platform that facilitates trades of stocks, exchange-traded funds (ETFs), options, index options, futures contracts, event contracts on prediction markets, and cryptocurrency.
+It also offers cryptocurrency wallets, wealth management, credit cards and other banking services, some in partnership with banks insured by the FDIC, and operates a venture capital arm as well as an independent media subsidiary, Sherwood.News.

-The company is named after Robin Hood, based on its mission to "provide everyone with access to the financial markets, not just the wealthy".
-The company has been referred to as an innovator in zero-commission stock trading, as it relies on other sources of revenues.
-Robinhood has targeted millennials as customers; in March 2025, the average age of its customers was 35.
+The company has more than 27 million funded customers and $307 billion total platform assets.
+Its platform is available in the U.S., the UK, and, for trading cryptocurrency and tokenized stocks and ETFs, in the European Union.
+Bitstamp, its cryptocurrency exchange, holds licenses in Singapore, Luxembourg, the UK, Slovenia and the U.S.

 The company does not allow trading in mutual funds, preferred stocks, bonds, some high-risk penny stocks, and new positions in options on their expiration dates in the last 30 minutes of the trading day.